Personal Details

 Early Life and Education

-She completed her education through independent study and graduated from La Sierra High School in Fullerton as Valedictorian, an honor awarded to one student from each independent study site; her site, Buena Park High School, selected her for this distinction.
+She completed her high school education through independent study and graduated as Valedictorian, an honor awarded to one student per site, representing Buena Park High School.

-In pursuit of her goals, Adams returned to finish her education.
-She started at Los Angeles City College, where she studied fingerprint identification before moving to West Los Angeles College, where she earned an Associate of Arts degree in Paralegal and an Associate degree in Administration of Justice.
+She began her higher education at Los Angeles City College, studying fingerprint identification, before transferring to West Los Angeles College, where she earned associate degrees in Paralegal and Administration of Justice.

-Adams earned a Bachelor of Arts in Political Science from California State University, Long Beach, with concentrations in Law, Politics, and Policies, as well as Global Politics.
-As an undergraduate, she served in student government, earned two scholarships—including the $3,500 Crankstart California Community College Transfer Scholarship—and was recognized for academic excellence.
-In Fall 2022, Adams was one of nine students chosen to participate in the Judicial Internship/Apprenticeship program, where she was mentored by two judges, an Assistant District Attorney, and a Public Defender.
+Adams went on to earn a Bachelor of Arts in Political Science from California State University, Long Beach, with concentrations in Law, Politics, and Policy, as well as Global Politics.
+During her undergraduate studies, she served in student government, earned multiple scholarships—including the Crankstart California Community College Transfer Scholarship—and was selected for a competitive Judicial Internship/Apprenticeship program, where she was mentored by judges and legal professionals.

-Adams is continuing her education at Boston University—one of the nation’s most prestigious and globally recognized institutions..
-She currently maintains a 3.88 GPA, placing her in the top tier of her class, and has been inducted into both the Phi Alpha Delta Society of Scholars and the Alpha Alpha Alpha National Honor Society.
-As an Ambassador, she represents the BU Metropolitan College (BU MET) student community and supports outreach and engagement initiatives for prospective and new graduate students.
-She was also selected as a student contributor for a BU MET film project highlighting exceptional MET students.
+She is currently pursuing graduate studies at Boston University, where she maintains a 3.88 GPA and has been inducted into the Phi Alpha Delta Society of Scholars and the Alpha Alpha Alpha National Honor Society.
+As an Ambassador for Boston University Metropolitan College (BU MET), she supports student engagement and outreach and was selected as a featured student contributor in a BU MET film project.

 Career

-Adams served with the Associated Students Government at California State University, Long Beach, where she worked on several initiatives to improve student life and campus infrastructure.
-From June 2022 – June 2023, Adams worked closely with the Future U Project, which aimed to redesign the University Student Union.
-During this time, she represented over 37,000 students at the California Higher Education Student Summit Conference in Sacramento.
-She also participated in CSUnity Conference in August 2023, collaborating with student government members from the other 22 CSU campuses to address pressing issues.
+She went on to serve in the Associated Students Government at California State University, Long Beach, where she worked on initiatives to improve student life and campus infrastructure.
+She contributed to the Future U Project, represented over 37,000 students at the California Higher Education Student Summit in Sacramento, and collaborated with student leaders across all 23 CSU campuses at the CSUnity Conference.

 Public Service